shadoh420/T1Router_public/README.md

-# T1Router - Route Recording & Playback Plugin for Tribes 1
+# T1Router - Route Plugin for Tribes 1

 It's a plugin for Tribes 1 (1.40) that allows players to record their routes and then display them as visual markers in-game.